 The WA Respectful Relationships Teaching Support Program will assist schools to educate students that violence is not acceptable and will help promote healthy and respectful relationships in the community.

-If you are experiencing family and domestic violence please click here for information about support services, or in an emergency call 000.
+If you are experiencing family and domestic violence please visit the Child Protection and Family Support Help and advice page for information about support services, or in an emergency call 000.